Inflect logo

 Geraldton provides a gateway to the resource-rich Mid West region, positioning data assets near high-value industrial sectors.

 Proximity To Key Business Districts: Facilities are located near the Geraldton city center and port area as of September 2025.
-This proximity is essential for maritime logistics, offshore energy operations, and the satellite communications industry centered in the region.
+This location is vital for maritime logistics, offshore energy operations, and the satellite communications industry centered in the region.

-Regional Market Reach: This location serves a vast geographic area including the Mid West and Gascoyne regions.
-It is an ideal site for edge computing tasks that require processing data closer to remote mine sites and agricultural hubs as of September 2025.
+Regional Market Reach: This site serves a vast area including the Mid West and Gascoyne regions.
+It is a purpose-built hub for edge computing tasks that process data for remote mine sites and agricultural operations as of September 2025.

 Natural Disaster Risk

-Geraldton maintains a favorable risk profile with an overall INFORM risk score of Low (2.5/10) as of September 2025.
+Geraldton maintains a favorable risk profile with an overall score of Low (2.5/10) as of September 2025.
 While environmental factors are present, the infrastructure is built to regional resilience standards.

 The most significant natural hazards include: